snl-Business/.github/README_TEMPLATE.md

 ## 🚀 Quick Start

-Get up and running in 5 minutes:
+Explain how to get the project running in a straightforward way:

 ```bash
 # Clone the repository